-- Notifications – Receive updates on the content you’re following.
+- Notifications – Lets you receive timely updates on any content that you are following.

-- Story Budget – View your upcoming content budget.
+- Story Budget – Lets you view your upcoming content budget.

-- User Groups – Keep your users organized by function or department.
+- User Groups – Helps you keep your users organized by function or department.

-For more details, visit this website: Edit Flow
+For more details, visit the plugin website: Edit Flow

 Some of the many useful features of this plugin include the ability to configure your workflow using an easy drag and drop designer interface and simple process/task templates.

-It also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once assignments are completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.
+This plugin allows you to assign tasks dynamically using role-based routing and lets users view their current assignments and sign off on their tasks once their assignments are completed.
+Other plugin features include processing history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.

-The plugin also has a “Pro” version that includes additional functionality, such as allowing you to create multiple workflows, copy workflow and copy steps, autosubmit, revise published content and more.
+The plugin also has a “Pro” version that includes additional functionality, such as allowing you to set up multiple workflows, copy workflow and copy steps, auto-submit, revise published content and more.

-For more details about this plugin, visit this website: Oasis Workflow
+For more information about this plugin, visit this website: Oasis Workflow

-Step 9 – Decide What Kind Of Content You Will Publish
+Step 9 – Decide What Type Of Content You Will Publish

-Once you have set up your content creation schedule, the next step is to decide what kind of content you will create for publishing on your site.
+After setting up your content creation schedule, the next step is to decide what type of content you will create to post on your site.

-Do you plan to publish articles, videos, audios, interviews, slideshows, case studies, product reviews, product comparisons, multimedia presentations, downloadable PDF reports, etc.?
+This can include articles, videos, audios, interviews, slideshows, case studies, product reviews, product comparisons, multimedia presentations, downloadable PDF reports, etc.

-Knowing what kind of content you plan to create for your website or blog is useful because this helps you understand what other technologies and resources you will probably need to purchase or budget for in order to create the content.
-This could include buying video screen capture software for videos and multimedia presentations, slideshows, etc.
+Knowing what kind of content you plan to create is useful because this helps you understand what other tools, technologies, and resources you will need to purchase or budget for.
+This could also include buying video screen capture software and recording equipment for videos and multimedia presentations, slideshows, etc.

-The final step in the business site planning process is to decide who will be responsible for various areas of your website (including content production and content management) and then assign these to your human resources, or consider outsourcing these areas if you have the resources.
+The last step in your website planning process is to decide who will be responsible for managing different areas of your website (including content production and content management) and then assign these to your team or consider outsourcing these areas if you have the resources.

-There are many roles and responsibilities involved in running a professional digital presence.
+There are many roles and responsibilities involved in running a successful web presence.

 - Who will decide what content gets written/published on your site?

-- Who will create the content and do the content creation work (e.g. content research, writing and proofing, sourcing and outsourcing graphic content and logos, videos, audios, newsletter content, training content, FAQs, etc.)?
+- Who will create the content and do the content creation work (e.g. content research, fact-checking, writing, editing, reviewing, proofing, sourcing images, logos, and illustrations, record videos, audios, create newsletter content, customer training content, FAQs, etc.)?

 - How will you communicate what needs doing to others?
 How will people communicate with each other to ensure that different projects are completed and delivered on time and on budget without miscommunications?

-- Who will promote and market your site with search engine optimization, online advertising, social media marketing, video marketing, etc.?
+- Who will actively promote and market your site and manage areas like search engine optimization, online advertising, social media marketing, video marketing, etc.?

 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-- Who will be responsible for setting and managing the budget for all of the above areas (including planning the cost of getting your site built)?
+- Who will be responsible for setting, managing, and monitoring budgets and resources for all of the above areas (including the cost of getting your website built)?

-If you don’t know the answer to the above questions before getting your website built, you could end up investing a lot of time and money building something that will not only not help you grow your business, but cost you valuable money and time.
+If you don’t know the answer to these questions before getting your website built, you could end up investing a lot of your time and money building something that will end up costing you even more of your valuable time and money.

-Create a flowchart document showing exactly who will do what in terms of looking after the processes involved in managing your website and content creation.
+Create a document (e.g. flowchart) specifying exactly who will do what to look after the processes involved in managing your website, content creation, marketing, and promotion, etc.

 Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your team accountable for managing these.
-This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.
+This will help you:

 Congratulations!
-You have completed all the steps of the website planning process and can now start looking at options for getting your website built.
+You have completed all of the initial steps of the website planning process.
+You are now ready to begin exploring options for getting your new website built.

-Hopefully, this information has given you a better understanding of the website planning process and how WordPress can help you build a better business online.
-See other articles on this site or contact us for information or assistance setting up your website or blog.
+Hopefully, this article series has given you a better understanding of the website planning process and how WordPress can help you expand your business online and get better results from your website.